Rio Parismina Lodge - Costa Rica

 Meals, Alcohol, Communications:

-Alcohol: The open bar is open throughout the day and included in the package.
+Alcohol: The package includes an open bar (open throughout the day) with sodas, beer, and domestic liquors.
 Wine is served with lunch and dinner.

 Communications: There is Wi-Fi in the dining area and cell service.
 Service can be spotty at times.
 Guests need to contact their own cell service provider beforehand and know what their plan is.